Phoenix Performing Arts Programs

 Doctor of Musical Arts in Music (Conducting)

-This program offers emphases in wind band, choral, orchestral and music/theater.
+This program offers emphases in wind band, choral conducting and orchestra and opera conducting.
 Most students entering the program have a master's degree in music.
 Highly-qualified musicians who aspire to become scholars and conductors complete 90 credits of coursework along with written/oral exams, research papers and performances.

 Doctor of Philosophy in Theatre (Theatre for Youth)